 Weight loss seminars

-Bariatric Online (Live)
+Bariatric Online (Live via Webex)

-One of the best ways to find out how weight loss surgery can help you achieve your health and fitness goals is by attending our free informational seminar.
-During the seminar, a surgeon will discuss the procedures performed at our hospitals, the pathway to surgery, as well as answer questions.
-You will also gain insight to help you determine which procedure is the best choice for you.
-Seminar takes place twice a month.
+One of the best ways to find out how weight loss surgery can help you achieve your health and fitness goals is by attending a free informational seminar.
+During the seminar, a surgeon discusses the procedures performed at our hospitals, the pathway to surgery and answers questions.
+You also gain insight on which procedure is the best choice for you.

-(Temporarily on hold due to COVID restrictions)
+Bariatric In-person Seminar (Temporarily on hold due to COVID restrictions)

-St David’s Medical Center — St. David’s Medical Office Building on the fifth floor.
+Located at St. David’s Medical Center — St. David’s Medical Office Building on the fifth floor.